Skip to main content

 In accordance with House Rules, and to promote oversight, transparency and accountability, this web page contains the disclosure materials relating to projects I have submitted on behalf of a local sponsor to either the House Committee on Appropriations or any other House Committees requiring disclosures.

-As part of the transparency process, the projects submitted by Congressman Gonzalez in calendar year 2021 (FY2022 Requests) and calendar year 2022 (FY2023 Requests) can be found here:
+As part of the transparency process, the projects submitted by Congressman Gonzalez from previous calendar years can be found here:

 FY 2022 Disclosures Archive